Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Full dark theme/Alternative scrollbars & tooltips/Alternative scrollbars/Readme.md

 A semi-transparent slim scrollbar with no background.
 It widens by 1 px when you click it.

+### Editable-Scrollbar.as.css

+Same as the default scrollbar added with userChrome and userContent from the dark theme, but you can edit it's sizing on px, if it should have buttons, etc.

 ## Files inside the colored scrollbar folders

 ### Scrollbars-default-(color).as.css